What's been happening at St Mary's?

 Latest from Nathan with YWAM

-We recently spoke with Nathan and here are his requests for the next few weeks.
+We recently heard from Nathan and here are his requests for the next few weeks.

 FACT United Communion Service